tomjoht/learnapidoc/_docs/code_tutorials/docapis_codesamples_bestpractices.md

 ## Don't just provide reference docs

 Sometimes engineers want to avoid including code samples in API docs because they feel the endpoint reference documentation contains all the information developers need and stands on its own.
 However, this view is often shortsighted.
-In an article on the Programmable Web called [The Six Pillars of Complete Developer Documentation](https://www.programmableweb.com/news/six-pillars-complete-developer-documentation/2011/09/12), the authors explain:
+In an article on the Programmable Web called "The Six Pillars of Complete Developer Documentation," the authors explain:

 > While a developer’s guide should walk a developer through the basic usage of an API and its functionality, it can’t cover every possible use of that API in a coherent way.
 That is where articles and tutorials come in, to teach developers tangential or specialized uses of an API, like combining it with another service, framework, or API.
+(Note: Programmable Web has since shut down.)

 In other words, the articles and tutorials complement the reference documentation to provide complete instruction.
 Code samples that show how to use the various endpoints to achieve a goal occupy an important space in your user guide.

 Additionally, even if including code samples, the level of detail and explanation is also somewhat debatable.
 Many developers assume that the developer audience has a skill set similar to their own, without recognizing different developer specializations.
 And so they will add a code sample but not give any explanation about it.
 Internal developers will often say, "If the user doesn't understand this code, he or she shouldn't be using our API."